 Go to the Contents folder of gview > MacOS folder > Right click on the gview executable and choose “Open”

 A pop up will appear saying “Gaussian is not installed”.
-Click on OK.
+Ignore it and click on OK.
 This would now open the gview interface.

-Note: We do not have a license for Gaussview on the cluster.
+Note: We do not have license for GaussView on the cluster.
 It needs to be run locally.

 ]]>